 Our role in the project

-LPRC is actively contributing to WP1 (Land use assessment) and WP2 (Development of a harmonised mapping framework) by deploying a combination of foresight methods for strategic and policy analysis and on WP2 by collaborating in the definition of the Harmonised Mapping Framework.
-As part of Task 1.3 – Future Land use Scenario Planning, LPRC organises a foresight workshop which aims at developing a log-frame to forecast future land-use for the case study countries of the project – Sweden, Portugal, Ireland, UK, Italy and Poland.
-As part of dissemination, besides raising awareness towards the project at national level, the company is planned to participate in organising a Pan-European MINATURA event in Brussels, during the 2nd Raw Materials Week (6th to 10th November 2017).
+LPRC has been actively contributing to WP1 – Land use assessment and WP2 – Development of Harmonised Mapping Framework by deploying a combination of foresight methods for strategic and policy analysis and on WP2 by collaborating in the definition of the Harmonised Mapping Framework.
+As part of Task 1.3 – Future Land use Scenario Planning, LPRC organised a foresight workshop that focussed on developing a log-frame to forecast future land-use for the case study countries of the project – Sweden, Portugal, Ireland, UK, Italy and Poland.
+As part of dissemination, besides raising awareness towards the project at a national level, staff members will actively participate in organising a Pan-European MINATURA event in Brussels, during the 2nd Raw Materials Week (6th to 10th November 2017).

-For more information please visit the project website or contact Minatura2020 Project Managers Adrienn Cseko at firstname.lastname@example.org and Sergio Montes Navarro at email@example.com.
+For more information please download the most recent brochure of Minatura2020 or contact Project Managers Adrienn Cseko at firstname.lastname@example.org or Sergio Montes Navarro at email@example.com.